Termineric/My-VONE-6502/README.md

         "Read Eprom"
         "Check Eprom"

-    * Uses software from "Electuur" or other places don't know any more
+    * Uses software & Hardware from "Electuur" or other places don't know any more like Ben Eater hy is the best Youtuber how hy explane thinks any can get in to it "THANKS BEN you make love my electronics again"

     * All programming i don on paper by hand and then type in on keyboard